Regular & Emergency Tooth Extraction in Temecula, CA

 Where can I get an emergency tooth extraction in Temecula & the area?

-Here, at Temecula Facial Oral Surgery, we routinely perform same day emergency tooth extraction for our patients.
+Here, at Temecula Dental Implants & Oral Surgery, we routinely perform same day emergency tooth extraction for our patients.
 Dr. Tsvetov is an experienced, educated, and board-certified emergency oral surgeon in the area, specializing in different types of dental procedures.
 Please feel free to call the office at (951) 225 1943 to schedule your free same day emergency consultation.